 On evolving and learning

 In developing our ethics strategy, we recognise that there is still so much that we don’t know when it comes to the application of digital technology, and especially machine learning to health.

-Thus far no society has yet developed and iterated a set of norms and behaviours to ensure technology’s optimum functionality for everyone in that society.
+Thus far no society has yet developed and iterated a set of norms and behaviors to ensure technology’s optimum functionality for everyone in that society.
 With so much that remains unknown, we’re sure that we will need to evolve our approach as we and others experiment and learn.